How far back can a sick note be backdated

 This section delves into the standards that organizations hold regarding the timing of health-related documentation provided by employees.
 It explores the acceptable practices and the implications of discrepancies in the submission of such documents.

-See also How do you say grandpa in swedish
+See also How do you say percentage in spanish

 Understanding the Norms